nklayman/vue-cli-plugin-electron-builder/docs/guide/guide.md

 2. Main build: This phase, like in the build command, bundles your app's main process, but in development mode.
 3. Electron launch: This phase launches electron and tells it to load the url of the above dev server.

-## Is this plugin production ready?
+## Is This Plugin Production Ready?

 This plugin is nearly production ready.
-It has test coverage for everything but the UI interface and proper logging of errors.
-It needs to be used a little bit more in large applications before it is considered safe to use in a large production environment.
+It has test coverage for everything but the UI interface and proper error logging.
+It needs to be used more in the real world to iron out the last few bugs before it is considered safe to use in a large production environment.
 Please try it in your app and report any bugs or feature requests.